 “We take captive every thought to make it obedient to Christ” (2 Cor.
 10:3-5 NIV).

-Here are two filters to help you recognize and defeat the damaging thoughts in your mind.
+Here are two filters to help you recognize and defeat damaging self-talk.

 1. Know the truth.